Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Methods

-\item Each trial was: \begin{enumerate} \item Spectrally filtered using a FIR bandpass filter from 0.1 Hz to 1 Hz as suggested in \cite{garipelli_chavarriaga_del_r_millan_2013}. \item Cleaned using EEGLAB's built-in automated cleaning function "Clean\_RawData and ASR" (Artificial Subspace Reconstruction) to remove bad channels under the following criteria: If the channel: i) was flat for more than five seconds; ii) correlated at less than 0.8 to an estimate based on nearby channels; and iii) contained more than four standard deviations of line noise relative to its signal.
+\begin{enumerate}[leftmargin=3ex] \item Each trial was: \begin{enumerate}[leftmargin=3.5ex] \item Spectrally filtered using a FIR bandpass filter from 0.1 Hz to 1 Hz as suggested in \cite{garipelli_chavarriaga_del_r_millan_2013}. \item Cleaned using EEGLAB's built-in automated cleaning function "Clean\_RawData and ASR" (Artificial Subspace Reconstruction) to remove bad channels under the following criteria: If the channel: i) was flat for more than five seconds; ii) correlated at less than 0.8 to an estimate based on nearby channels; and iii) contained more than four standard deviations of line noise relative to its signal.
 The ASR attempted to correct bad data periods containing artifacts and its maximum acceptable 0.5 second window standard deviation limit was set to a conservative 20 standard deviations.
-The values used in this step were the standard default values in EEGLAB and were also used as part of a pre-processing scheme in a previous study \cite{bagdasarov_roberts_brechet_brunet_michel_gaffrey_2022}. \item Epoched by slicing the data according to the markers corresponding to the countdown numbers or the "Stop" command.
-For example, as shown in Fig. \ref{ExpDes}, the first epoch consisted of taking only the data that occurred between the "5" count marker and the "4" count marker.
-The epochs from 5 to 1 were given a "0" label or were regarded as not containing an intention signal and the epoch between "1" and "Stop" was labelled as "1" and was regarded as containing the signal of interest.
-Each epoch was then baseline corrected by subtracting the mean value of the epoch from every value in the epoch. \end{enumerate}
+The values used in this step were the standard default values in EEGLAB and were also used as part of a pre-processing scheme in a previous study \cite{bagdasarov_roberts_brechet_brunet_michel_gaffrey_2022}. \item Segmented by slicing the data according to the markers corresponding to the countdown numbers or the "Stop" command.
+For example, as shown in Figure \ref{ExpDes}, the first segment consisted of taking only the data that occurred between the "5" count marker and the "4" count marker.
+The segments from 5 to 1 were given a "0" label or were regarded as not containing an intention signal and the segment between "1" and "Stop" was labelled as "1" and was regarded as containing the signal of interest.
+Each segment was then baseline corrected by subtracting the mean value of the segment from every value in the segment. \end{enumerate}